20 Health Benefits of Avocado Backed By Research

 One thing to remember about prioritizing carotenoids in your diet is that you also want to ensure that your body has what it needs to fully absorb the carotenoids you are consuming.

-Fatty acids are required to absorb nutrients like vitamins and carotenoids.
+Our body needs fatty acids to absorb nutrients such as vitamins and carotenoids.

 Avocado helps you even in this step as it provides you with the fatty acids you need to absorb the additional nutrients .